YunoHost/doc/dns_config.md

 and/or IPv6 addresses, you must configure it.
 It will prevent you to be marked as spam by anti-spam filters.

+**N.B. : the reverse DNS configuration happens on your Internet Service Provider or VPS provider.
+It is *not* handled by your domain's registrar.**

-It means that if your public IPv4 address is `111.222.333.444` and your DNS domain is `domain.tld`, you should get following answer when using `nslookup` command tool:
+If your public IPv4 address is `111.222.333.444` and your DNS domain is `domain.tld`, you should get following answer when using `nslookup` command tool: